openelections/docs/glossary.md

 #### Race Type

 The possible types of elections: Primary, Runoff, General and Recall.
-Special primaries, generals and runoffs are often held outside of the normal election cycle when a seat becomes vacant (See “Special Election” for more details).
+Special primaries, generals and runoffs are often held outside of the normal election cycle when a seat becomes vacant (See "Special Election" for more details).

 #### Race-wide Reporting Level